 There are some people who feel that doing this is unethical, but in my opinion, it is not.
 Data collection and feedback is an important part of growing any business.
 This is a job people are paid to do, every day, and it serves an important purpose.

 I should also point out that many, many mystery shopping companies occasionally have phone shops in addition to in-person shops, but there are some — like ARC — that are best known for their phone shops.

 And another bonus — background noise is not an issue since you are posing as a consumer interested in the products/services of the business you are contacting.

 While many people work from home doing phone mystery shopping for ARC, there are also some people who do call performance monitoring and analysis for them.
 These are also work from home positions, but I don't have as much information about how those work.
 However, Miranda at Work at Home Adventures has written about ARC and the call performance position here if you'd like more details.

-I did read at on one of the work at home forums that there is very low turnover at ARC for the call performance monitoring positions and that they only hire in-house for that (people who are already doing phone mystery shopping for them), so that may be why there's not much info posted online about it.
+I did read on one of the work at home forums that there is very low turnover at ARC for the call performance monitoring positions, and they only hire in-house for that (people who are already doing phone mystery shopping for them).
+This could explain why there is so little information available online about the work.

 In addition to phone mystery shops, I've read that ARC may also have some online mystery shops you can do.

 You are paid per call.
-The amount per call varies with most starting at around $3.50 per call and going up from there.
-Some pay as much as $12 per call.
+The amount per call varies with most calls starting at around $3.50 and going up from there.
+Some calls pay as much as $12.
 Pay is monthly via direct deposit.